-Since 1.11, you can define an alternative view to render list items using 'item\view' parameter.
+You can define an alternative view to render list items using 'item\view' parameter.

 In some cases, default entity views may be unsuitable for your needs.
 Using item\view allows you to customize the look, while preserving pagination, list's HTML markup etc.